strubleca/tidy-uci-har/CodeBook.md

 > (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth
 > filter with a corner frequency of 0.3 Hz.

-It is not immediately clear from this description what the units for measurement are.

 Further preprocessing was performed by the original authors as follows: